traeblain/.com/src/2013/encryption-for-everyone.md

 Even with good encryption, most all your data/communication is only as safe as a password supplied.
 So we should get away from 'ChildsName92' and 'WearGucci200' as our passwords and start using ones like: 'IHNxZ4yWo1zY' and 'mGB9C1A9nBpT'.
 But how do you remember these?

 [LastPass][] and [Dashlane][] have you covered.
-I like LastPass because it's been vetted and they are very open about how they keep your passwords secure.
+I like LastPass because [it's been vetted][src] and they are very open about how they keep your passwords secure.
 LassPass tends to have more universal usability (devices/applications/etc.).
 You no longer have to even know your passwords any more.
 You just need to remember one, so that one can be something like "Kidsname-Dog-vacationspot-date-nascardriverand#-nickname-random".
 This is long, pretty secure, and memorable.
 All your other passwords can now be completely random and secure.

 ### Threema